Chris971991/Universal-Smart-Light-Automation/README.md

 2. View logs: **Settings** → **System** → **Logs**
 3. Filter by your room name

-Example debug output:
+Example debug output (v3.8.5):
 ```
-[OFFICE] AUTOMATION START
+[BEDROOM] AUTOMATION START
-│ Trigger: motion detected
+│ Trigger: bed_change
+│ Lights On: YES
-│ Presence: YES
+│ Room Presence: YES
-│ Illuminance: 25 lux (dark<30, bright≥200)
-│ Override: INACTIVE
+│ Bed: OCCUPIED (delay: 35s/30s)
+│ Bed Allows Lights: NO (waiting)
-│ Should: turn ON
+│ Should: turn OFF
 ```

-**Note**: In v3.8.3+, these detailed logs only appear when debug is enabled for that specific room!

 ## ❓ FAQ

+**Q: Do I need the bed_state_changed helper for non-bedroom rooms?**
+A: No, this helper is ONLY required if you're using a bed sensor.
+Skip it for other rooms.

+**Q: Why do I need bed delays?**
+A: They prevent false triggers.
+Without delays, lights might turn off when you sit on the bed or flash on when you move during sleep.

+**Q: What's the difference between entry and exit delays?**
+A: Entry delay = time before lights turn OFF when getting into bed.
+Exit delay = time before lights can turn ON when getting out of bed.

 **Q: Can I use this for multiple rooms?**
 A: Yes!
 Create separate automations for each room using the same blueprint.